RyanCCollins/module-federation-mfe-example/README.md

 ## Getting Started
 1. Run `yarn bootstrap` to bootstrap the project
 1. Run `yarn start` to get the dev server started
-1. Visit `http://localhost:3000` in your browser to view the shell application
+1. Visit `http://localhost:3000` in your browser to view the shell application.
+NOTE: each module will be running on a separate port, check each webpack config for details.

 ## About
 This example shows using Webpack 5 Module Federation to route between multiple micro frontends.